Must do to take back control of your finances! 9 Steps

 You are not realistic with your numbers

-You haven't plan for big recurring bills or events (birthday, Christmas, house taxes...)
+You haven't planned for big recurring bills or events (birthday, Christmas, house taxes...)

 You don't have the right support system